supakeen/image-builder-cli/doc/00-installation.md

 # Installation

 As `image-builder-cli` is still in development its packages are not yet included in any distribution.
 There are however multiple ways that you can already use it.
+After you have `image-builder-cli` installed take a look at its [usage](./01-usage.md).

 ## Container